EN / DE

 In 2017, I’m returning to Canada, where I will wet my feet in business development for a German software company.

 I passionately wear multiple hats and plan on exploring many more vocations over the course of my lifetime.
-As a part of Trekstones, I’m looking forward to sharing my experience around the topics of self exploration, career development, and project management.
+As a part of Trekstones, I’m looking forward to sharing my experience around self-exploration, career development, and project management.